KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 ### ac_cc=0

 Setting `ac_cc=0` disables CryptoConditions on the asset chain entirely.
+It is recommended NOT to use `ac_cc=0` for any chain that you do not wish to use CryptoConditions.
+Not using this param on a chain will have similar effect.

 ### ac_cc=1